inchron/callisto/README.md

 ![The workflow](images/workflow.png)

 ## Library

 The library is a central component that stores all relevant parameters that are required by each step of the workflow.
-All vendors of IP, silicon, operating systems, BSW, ... can contribute to the library.
-The library is used by Architects at OEMs, T1s, ... who plan the migration to new SoCs: They can focus on their application while parameters of hardware and operating systems are provided by the library.
-As the parameters are often confidential, each project, company, unit, .. can have its own version of the library.
+All vendors of IP, silicon, operating systems, BSW, etc. can contribute to the library.
+The library is used by e.g. Architects at OEMs, or T1s who plan the migration to new SoCs: They can focus on their application while parameters of hardware and operating systems are provided by the library.
+As the parameters are often confidential, each project, company, division, or even team can have its own version of the library.

 ## Contribution

 This project has been developed by [Arm](https://arm.com) and [INCHRON] (https://inchron.com).
 We are looking for potential users as well as for active contributors from different areas.
 If you are interested, please see [Contribution] (doc/CallForContribution.md).